eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-01_where-s-vitalik.md

 - - -

-This page is synchronized from the post: [Where's Vitalik?](https://steemit.com/@deanliu/where-s-vitalik)
+This page is synchronized from the post: ['Where''s Vitalik?'](https://steemit.com/@deanliu/where-s-vitalik)